I Don’t Want To Take My Partner Home Because I’m Ashamed Of My Family

 Advertisement

 That's very stark.
-Often my clients find it very difficult to be that upfront and tell me that's a very American way of dealing with things.
+Often my clients find it very difficult to be that upfront.
 In which case, that's fine!
 You could say something brief, like "Just to let you know, last year I felt uncomfortable around the level of drinking," and see what comes out.
 If someone's very defensive and not hearing you or wanting to engage, then it's often best to not continue.

 Route two is doing what you can to manage your own emotions and your own thought processes.
 A lot of it is actually working towards bearing the discomfort and working around the judgmental statements, but only up to a point.
 If they become attacking, threatening or make you feel unsafe then it's probably better to either walk away or set a strong boundary that you're not going to tolerate this and will have to leave if it continues.